-There is a demand for EFL in Taiwan.
-There are of lots of teaching possibilities in the capital city of Taipei for both new and experienced teachers, but you need to have a bachelor’s degree.
-Those holding a 120-hour TEFL certificate or higher will have a better chance at finding higher paid work.
-In order to obtain a work visa, it is important that you can show you have a job with at least a minimum of 20 hours per week.
+There are many teaching possibilities in the capital city of Taipei for both new and experienced teachers, but you need to have a bachelor’s degree.
+Those holding a Level 5 TEFL certificate or higher will have a better chance at finding higher paid work.
+In order to obtain a work visa, it is important that you can show you have a job with at least a minimum of 10 hours per week.

 Many positions are not advertised online, which means that you need to be in the country to secure some positions.
 Taiwanese employers prefer to meet you face-to-face.
 This will mean that you will need to come to Taiwan with some savings while you look.
 If you have arrived in Taiwan on a tourist visa, it is possible to convert it to a work visa.
 However, you will need to leave the country during this process and visit another country while you wait for the process to be completed.
 With the low cost of living, it will also be possible to save.